WalkerRout/gnn/README.md

 # gnn
-Genetic neural network library in Rust
+A genetic neural network library written in Rust.
+Depends on crates Rayon and Rand...